West Roxbury: Westerly Burying Ground conflict and secession

-Westerly Burying Ground, also known as Westerly Burial Ground, (currently at Centre and LaGrange Streets) was established in 1683 to permit local burial of residents of Jamaica Plain and the western end of Roxbury.
-When West Roxbury was still part of Roxbury, the town's first burial place was what is today Eliot Burying Ground, near Dudley Square.
+Westerly Burying Ground (also known as Westerly Burial Ground), located at Centre and LaGrange Streets, was established in 1683 to permit local burial of residents of Jamaica Plain and the western end of Roxbury.
+When West Roxbury was still part of Roxbury, the town's first burial place was what is today Eliot Burying Ground near Dudley Square.
 This was a long distance to travel for the inhabitants of West Roxbury, and in 1683 the town selectmen voted to establish a local burying place, now known as Westerly Burying Ground.
 A conflict between the rural and more urbanised parts of the town led to the split of West Roxbury from Roxbury proper in 1851.
 West Roxbury became part of the City of Boston on 5 January 1874.

-Westerly Burying Ground served as this community's burial place well into the 19th century.
+Westerly Burying Ground served as West Roxbury's burial place well into the 19th century.
 The oldest graves contain many of the town's earliest and most prominent families.
 Eight veterans of the American Revolution and fifteen veterans of the American Civil War are also buried here.

 War veterans interred are detailed in the article “Westerly" and the Civil War.

 The site has a large collection of three centuries of funerary art.
-One-third of its extant gravestones date from the 18th century; almost half date from the 19th century, and about twenty from the 20th-century.
+One-third of its extant gravestones date from the 18th century, almost half from the 19th century, and about 20 from the 20th century.
 Westerly Burying Ground has many individual mound tombs; mound tombs at other burying grounds are typically larger, built to contain a number of bodies.
 The oldest gravestone, from 1691, commemorates James and Merriam Draper, members of a prominent West Roxbury family.
-Headstones, skilfully carved locally, provide an historic record of three centuries of West Roxbury residents.
+Locally-carved headstones provide an historic record of three centuries of West Roxbury residents.